SpencerDawkins/sdp-rtp-quic-questions/draft-dawkins-sdp-rtp-quic-questions.md

 # Acknowledgments

-Thanks to these folks, for authoring "QUIC over RTP drafts for specific use cases, which included their understanding of SDP aspects of their proposals:
+Thanks to these folks, for authoring various "QUIC over RTP" drafts for specific use cases, which included their understanding of SDP aspects of their proposals:

 * Jörg Ott, Roni Even, Colin Perkins, and Varun Singh, authors of {{I-D.rtpfolks-quic-rtp-over-quic}}
 * Sam Hurst, author of {{I-D.hurst-quic-rtp-tunnelling}}